APC-SoCIT/APC_2025_2026_T1_SS231_G07-DDC-Management-System/owner-side-user/PATIENT_UPDATE_FIX.md

-# Patient Update Fix Documentation
+# Patient Update & Delete Fix Documentation

-## Issue
+## Issues
-When trying to update patient information, two errors occurred:
+When trying to update or delete patient information, multiple errors occurred:
-1. **HTTP 500: Internal Server Error** - Backend validation error
+1. **HTTP 500: Internal Server Error** on UPDATE - Backend validation error
 2. **React Console Error** - "value prop on 'input' should not be null"
+3. **HTTP 500: Internal Server Error** on DELETE - Cascade deletion error

 ---

 ## Root Causes & Solutions

-### Issue 1: HTTP 500 - PUT vs PATCH Method
+### Issue 1: HTTP 500 - PUT vs PATCH Method (UPDATE)
 **Problem**:
 - The API was using `PUT` method which requires ALL fields including read-only ones
 - The `patient_medical_history` field is required in the User model but marked as read-only in the serializer